6 Torsion

 Click to expand

-In Chapter 5, we derived and applied a formula for axial deformation.
-We will do something similar in this chapter for circular shafts subjected to torsion.
-The deformation of a shaft that arises from applying torsion, assuming deformation is restricted to the elastic deformation range for the material, is quantified by the angle of twist, \(\phi\).
-As discussed in Section 6.1, and illustrated here again in Figure 6.12, the angle of twist is the angle formed between the radial line that goes from the center of the cross section to a point in its original location and the radial line that goes from the center to the point in its new location after the torsional load is applied.
+The deformation of a shaft that arises from applying torsion, assuming deformation is restricted to elastic deformation, is quantified by the angle of twist, \(\phi\).
+As discussed in Section 6.1, and illustrated here again in Figure 6.12, the angle of twist is the angle formed between the radial lines that correspond to the original location of a point on the cross-section and the location it moves to as a result of applied torque.
 The equation to determine angle of twist at various points along the shaft will be derived below.
+If you wish to skip the derivation, please see the boxed result, Equation 6.2, at the end of the section.

-Now applying Hooke’s Law, τ = Gγ, and the equation for shear stress we get:
+Now applying Hooke’s Law, τ = Gγ, and the equation for shear stress (Equation 6.1) we get:

 \[ \frac{\rho(d \phi)}{d x}=\frac{\tau}{G}=\frac{T \rho}{J G} \]